-Students at Leeds Trinity University are the most satisfied out of all Yorkshire universities, according to the National Student Survey 2017 results released today, Wednesday 9 August.
+Students at Leeds Trinity University are the most satisfied out of all mainstream Yorkshire universities, according to the National Student Survey 2017 results released today, Wednesday 9 August.

-The institution achieved an overall satisfaction score of 90%, ranking Leeds Trinity the number one university in Yorkshire and the Humber, and 18th out of all UK universities.
+The institution achieved an overall satisfaction score of 90%, ranking Leeds Trinity the number one mainstream university in Yorkshire and the Humber, and 18th out of all UK universities.

 It scored particularly highly for teaching, learning opportunities, assessment and feedback, academic support, and learning community, and excelled in new categories around student engagement – being ranked top in Yorkshire and 11th nationally for student voice in particular.